weaveworks-experiments/demo-weave-kube-hybrid/README.md

 ```

 Upload kubeconfigs of frankfurt and london to america as secrets.
 ```
 for X in london frankfurt; do
   kubectl --context=america --namespace=federation create secret generic ${X} --from-file=kubeconfigs/${X}/kubeconfig
   kubectl --context=federation-cluster create -f config/clusters/${X}.yaml
 done
 ```
+To see when both clusters are ready, run:
 ```
 kubectl --context=federation-cluster get clusters
 ```

-### (5/5) Deploy app
+### (5/5) Deploy a database with cross-datacenter replication

 First, we are going to create PostgreSQL master and replicas.
-Master will run london,
+Master will run in london datacenter,
 and replicas will run in both datacenters.
 We will use Weave Cloud to monitor connectivity
 between master and the replicas.

-Install Weave Scope agent with a token for Weave Cloud:
+Install Weave Scope agent with a token for [Weave Cloud](https://cloud.weave.works):
 ```shell
 WEAVE_CLOUD_TOKEN=<insert_your_token_here>
 for X in london frankfurt america; do